Skip to main content

 Footnotes

-[2] Certified practice registered psychiatric nurses may also make a diagnosis of a disease, disorder or condition that is within the autonomous scope of the nurse's certified practice designation and the nurse's individual competence.
+[2] Certified registered psychiatric nurses may also make a diagnosis of a disease, disorder or condition that is within the autonomous scope of the certified registered psychiatric nurse's certification and their individual competence.

 [4] Seclusion is a physical intervention that involves containing a client in a room from which free exit is denied (Government of BC, Ministry of Health, 2012, Secure rooms and seclusion standards and guidelines: A literature and evidence review).